-Most, if not all, marriages will go through a rough patch at some point—but when does a rough patch become an entirely not happy or loveless marriage?
+Most, if not all, marriages will go through a rough patch at some point, but when does a rough patch become an entirely unhappy or loveless marriage?
 It can be frightening to consider the possibility that your marriage is over, or even to recognize the signs in the first place, but it is possible to reconcile if that is what you both desire.

 Not Happy in Marriage

 According to marriage therapists, here are the main signs you’re in a not happy marriage and what to do about it.

 Constant criticism indicates that feelings of love and warmth for one another have given way to judgment.
 According to Jor-El Caraballo, LMHC, a licensed therapist and co-founder of Viva Wellness, if you’re constantly criticizing each other, it’s not a good sign.
 “Criticism or name-calling is a huge boundary violation,” says Shane Birkel, LMFT, a licensed marriage, and family therapist.

 2. Your relationship has devolved into a sexless one.

 Another sign of a not happy marriage is a lack of sex life.
 Or, if you do have sex on a rare occasion, it’s not very good.
 Of course, not having sex all the time isn’t always a bad thing, and some couples prefer a sexless relationship.
 It’s not so much how frequently married couples have sex as it is whether you enjoy having sex with your spouse and feel good about your shared sex life.